 The blood sugar level taken after eating.
 Also called postprandial blood glucose.

 A condition in which blood sugar levels are higher than normal but not high enough for a diagnosis of diabetes.
 People with prediabetes are at increased risk for developing type 2 diabetes and vascular disease.
-You may have prediabetes if your fasting blood sugar level is testing between 100 and 125 mg/dL or your oral glucose tolerance test (OGTT) result is between 140 and 199 mg/dL.
+You may have prediabetes if your fasting blood sugar level is testing between 100 and 125 mg/dL or your 2-hour oral glucose tolerance test (OGTT) result is between 140 and 199 mg/dL.
 A prediabetic A1C range may be 5.7% to 6.4%.

 rapid-acting insulin (fast-acting insulin)

 Rapid-acting or fast-acting insulin begins to work quickly after injection to provide an extra amount of insulin to treat the expected rise in blood sugar related to eating a meal or snack.

 Sodium-glucose transporter 2 (SGLT2) works in the kidney to reabsorb glucose.
 SGLT2 inhibitors are a new class of oral medication that blocks this action, allowing excess glucose to be eliminated in the urine.